Fast,

 Measuring Tin

-Meets Test Methods: AASHTO T176 AASHTO T210 ASTM D 2419 CALIFORNIA 217 CALIFORNIA 229
+Meets Test Methods: AASHTO T176 AASHTO T210 ASTM D 2419 CALIFORNIA 217 CALIFORNIA 229.
+For accurate testing of asphalt materials, consider using flash point tester equipment designed for this purpose.

 The sand equivalent test measures: